Home

 Hardness No

-When using jojoba oil for soap making be aware that trace occurs a lot quicker so you may want to consider soaping at lower temperatures then normal to help slow it down.
-If you want to save some money and still experience many of the benefits from this ingredient, you can add approximately 1 tablespoon of jojoba oil per 3 pounds of oils at a light trace.
+When using jojoba oil for soap making be aware that trace may occur a lot quicker so you should consider soaping at lower temperatures than normal to help slow it down.
+If you want to cut your ingredient costs and still experience many of the benefits from this ingredient, you can add approximately 1 tablespoon of jojoba oil per 3 pounds of oils at a light trace.

-There are two main types of jojoba oil that can be used for soap making; refined jojoba oil and unrefined (golden) jojoba oil.
-The refined version is clear and has little to no scent.
-The unrefined version has a distinct scent and is golden in color.
-I personally buy unrefined jojoba oil because I don't want to take the risk of loosing any nutrients through the refining process.
-If you don't mind the smell and the golden hue, I think this is a good way to go.
+There are two main types of jojoba oil that can be used for soap making; colorless jojoba oil and golden jojoba oil.
+The colorless version is clear and has little to no scent.
+The golden version has a distinct scent and a deep honey-yellow hue.
+I personally like golden jojoba oil.
+If you don't mind the aroma and the golden appearance, I think this is a great way to go!
 It's really just personal preference though and you'll surely develop your own liking.

 Another nice thing about using jojoba oil for soap making is that it is a very stable ingredient.
-In fact, according to most jojoba oil retailers, this ingredient has a shelf life of approximately 2 – 4 years.
+In fact, this ingredient has a shelf life of approximately 2 - 4 years.

-Probably one of the biggest draws to jojoba oil soaps and other cosmetic products made with the ingredient is what it can do for your skin.
-They say that it has PH levels very similar to our own natural sebum.
+Probably one of the biggest draws to jojoba oil soaps and other cosmetic products made with this ingredient is what it can do for your skin.
+They say that it has PH levels very similar to that of our own natural sebum.
 For this reason, jojoba oil is often used in leave on applications such as lotions and lip balms.
-Using jojoba oil for acne afflicted skin is also very common because of its great conditioning and moisturizing properties.
+Using jojoba oil for acne afflicted skin is also very common because of its great all natural moisturizing properties.

 Return from jojoba oil for soap making to the soap making ingredients main page.